kcarnold/cs344/content/units/02data/homework/index.md

 Try to make the best model you can, under the following constraints:

 1. No more than 100 training images.
-2. No more than 5 minutes compute time (on a Kaggle GPU) to train a model.
+2. No more than 5 minutes compute time (on a Kaggle, Colab, or lab machine GPU) to train a model.
 3. Only use models that are already built into `fastai`.

 ## Instructions